Frequently Asked Questions

 - Do I have to be a member of the BTCA to register my dogs?

 - Fill out the On-line application.
 Once we have reviewed your application, our membership director, Doni Cervantes will then contact you.
 If we need further information, Doni will send you a questioner.
-It can take between 2 to 4 weeks for final approval.
+It can take 30 to 90 days for final approval.
 Depending on the time of year, it may take longer.

-- BTRA requires all breeding dogs to be DNA profiled for proof of parentage.
+- BTRA requires all non-BTRA registered dogs to pass the Wisdom Panel/Mars test and all breeding dogs to be DNA profiled for proof of parentage.
 They accept registrations from other registries on a case by case bases.
 We answer that question in dept further down.
-The Biewer Terrier Registry of America refuses to accept registrations from registries that do not DNA profile their breeding dogs, or from registries that accept registrations from registries that do not require DNA profiling.
-There are many registries that condone the cross breeding of Biewers to Yorkies.
 We are developing the foundation for the Biewer Terrier and it is critical that it is a strong, healthy, foundation and comes as close to our standard as possible.
-This is why we test all our foundation dogs.
-We want to make sure that we are breeding the purest, healthiest, happiest dogs possible.
+For a complete set of rules on registering your dog, visit the Biewer Terrier Registry of America web-site.

 - The BTCA, Inc (Biewer Terrier Club of America, Inc.) has been named the parent club for the Biewer Terrier by the AKC (American Kennel Club).
 The BTCA, Inc. is currently in the FSS (Foundation Stock Service).
 This is a monumental time as we work on the foundation of the Biewer Terrier and hopefully we can all work together as we move forward into full AKC recognition.